yodkwtf/data-structures-and-alogrithms/Data Structures/Hash Tables/readme.md

 - Unordered
 - Getting all keys requires looping over entire storage, even the empty spaces

+> Most of the times when we optimize time complexities and reduce it, we end up increasing the space complexities of the function.
+It can observed in many questions when we create a new hashTable to store data while we loop over it.

 ## Contents

 - [Hash Tables](./hash-tables.js)